strichliste/strichliste/README.md

 This is a meta-package to provide combined releases (backend and frontend) for strichliste.
 See the releases tab for new releases

+# Warning

+Whatever you do: Don't use sqlite.
+This might lead to inconsistencies in your data.

 # Changelog

+## v1.4.1

+Added Prototype PayPal Feature

 ## v1.4.0